nathannemali-cmd/VirulaNemaliFinalProject/README.md

 We used OLS multiple regression models to measure the relationship between sector returns, inflation, and interest rate changes.

 The example below shows the Technology sector regression model.
-The results indicate that inflation had a statistically significant positive relationship with Technology sector returns, while interest rate changes showed a weaker relationship overall.
+The model shows an R^2 of .038 and a coefficient of 1.1

 ![OLS Regression](regression.png)

 *Figure 3.
 Example OLS regression output for the Technology sector.*

+## Key Results

+Tech: adjusted R^2 : .029, coefficient of inflation : 1.1
+Financials: adjusted R^2: 0.22, coefficient of inflation: 1.23
+Energy: adjusted R^2: .101, coefficient of inflation : 2.03
+Utilities: adjusted R^2: .067, coefficient of inlfation: 1.24

 ---